Globolo001/BLHELI_32_to_RTTTL/README.md

 #### Note

-I know this isn't the pretties code.
+I know this isn't the prettiest code.
 Feel free to improve ;)

 ### Have fun using your BLHELI_32 songs again :)